 Challenges: LFP and NMC require careful thermal and spatial planning, while Ni-H₂ systems are still emerging in terms of market adoption and cost.
 Strategic integration is key to unlocking their full potential.

-While microgrids are designed to serve a single facility, an important trend is the growth of networked microgrids, sometimes referred to as virtual power plants (VPPs).
-These arrangements allow multiple distributed energy resources —including solar, batteries, generators, and even entire microgrids themselves—to be coordinated across a campus, community, or region.
-By aggregating and optimizing these resources, networked microgrids can enhance energy resilience, improve efficiency, and open participation in energy markets.
-This trend is still emerging, but it reflects the increasing role of microgrids in supporting grid stability and creating value beyond individual facilities.
+While microgrids traditionally serve a single facility, an important trend is the growth of networked microgrids, sometimes referred to as virtual power plants (VPPs).
+These arrangements allow multiple distributed energy resources —including solar, batteries, generators and even entire microgrids themselves—to be coordinated across a campus, community or region.

 PowerSecure Differentiator: The PowerControl platform enables aggregation and optimization of multiple microgrids, providing visibility, operational coordination, and participation in energy markets.